 Once you’ve achieved your starter emergency fund, move on to the more sustainable, long-term targets.
 Three months of savings is reasonable for people with stable jobs, households with two working adults, or people in higher demand careers that should be able to get back to work quickly.
 However, keep in mind that on average it takes one-to-two months to find a job in a healthy, stable job market.
 And if you get laid off, the market probably isn’t booming.
 Six or more months of an emergency fund is ideal if you work on commission, depend on overtime that could be shut off, or are a one income family.

 Now that I am working on Mama Fish Saves and freelance writing full time, our income is highly variable.
 Because I have both volatile income and my husband is a stay-at-home dad, I prefer to keep one year of expenses readily available.
 This is on the conservative side of things, but if work dried up or something happened where I could no longer work, we would be covered.
 A year is what I view as sufficient time for me to get back into investing.
 Or for my husband to jump back into the workforce.

 As you save for your emergency fund, stay focused on how much less stress money will be when you aren’t trying to figure out how to get from one paycheck to the next.
 Getting to the emergency fund you need isn’t going to happen overnight, but each time you put money into it, you’ll be able to breathe a little easier.

 What if you’re in debt?

-So, if you have credit card or other high-interest rate debt (north of 10% APR), my recommendation is to get at least $1,000 set aside for emergencies and then pay down your debt as aggressively as possible.
-If your debt is mostly fixed rate loans in the single digits, like most auto loans or mortgages, focus on getting your emergency fund to at least 2 months and then attack your debt.
+So, if you have credit card or other high-interest rate debt (north of 10% APR), my recommendation is to get at least $1,000 set aside for emergencies.
+Then pay down your debt as aggressively as possible.
+If your debt is mostly fixed-rate loans in the single digits, like most auto loans or mortgages, focus on getting your emergency fund to at least one-to-two months.
+Then attack your debt.

-How do I save for this?
+How in the world do I save for this?

 Where do I keep it this money?